- Publications and resources

 If you meet the above criteria, you have two options for obtaining your RePL:

 - Complete an operational training course with a CASA approved training organisation who will then apply to CASA on your behalf, and log five hours of flying your drone under standard operating conditions

-- Request a CASA flight test to determine competency, log five hours of flying your drone under standard operating conditions, and apply to CASA using Application for Remote Pilot Licence (RePL) form 101-01 (pdf 201.66 KB).
+- Request a CASA flight test to determine competency, Once you have completed your flight test and logged five hours of flying your drone under standard operating conditions, you can apply to CASA using Application for Remote Pilot Licence (RePL) form 101-01 (pdf 201.66 KB).
 You'll need to submit your supporting documentation, including your certified RPA flying hours log book form 1483 (docx 58.77 KB), with your application.